 When the lady of the house showed me my room, to my horror I noticed straightaway that not only did the door have no lock, but it wouldn’t even shut — it was going to be permanently ajar!
 My heart sank… but there was nowhere else.
 This was even worse than my previous experience because at least the door there had a lock!
 I went to bed, pushing a chair up against my door to prevent the bright light from the hallway keeping me awake.
 After a while, the front doorbell rang.
 To my unspeakable horror, I heard a man asking the lady of the house who was staying there!
 She unwisely told him that there were three English señoritas, two together in one room and the third one right there, near the front door.
 What she said next sent shudders down my spine: “¡Que no le pase nada!” (“Don’t let anything happen to her!”).
 I wondered for the second time that summer what sort of place I had landed in!

 Note from So Greatly Loved

 This is exactly what happened to me in the summer of 1962, after my first year at Leeds.
 In those days, students of Modern Languages could choose whether to spend one term or four terms abroad from Easter of their second year.
 I badly wanted to spend a whole year in Spain, after a term in France.
 I asked my parents whether they would be happy for me to choose the longer option; I would get work in Spain but would still need some financial help from them.
-To be fair to them, I first told my parents the full story that you have just read.
+To be fair to them, I told my parents the full story that you have just read.
 To my enormous relief, they said I was well able to look after myself, and I could feel free to go abroad for four terms with their blessing.
-(Things are different now.
-In those days, I was one of the fortunate ones).

 My Testimony is that without the faithfulness of our Lord Jesus, it could all so easily have ended in disaster, and even have brought the completion of my studies and my career prospects to an abrupt end.
 I am so grateful to Him.